rpazyaquian/authentication-example/notes.md

     logged_in_user.posts.create(title: 'etc etc')  # and now we can do stuff with the user, like create new posts, edit comments, etc.

 So here's a question: let's say we make a new session.
 That session is tied to a user, it's got a hash to look it up by, etc. How do we pass it to the user so that they have it on their end?
 If I remember correctly, this is mostly done via *cookies*.
 I'll have to look those up real quick...

+...

+Crap, I think I kinda misinterpreted how Rails handles sessions.
+See, it kind of...*already handles them*.
+There is a `session` method that the server uses to make a new session every time a client it hasn't seen before connects to it.
+So, rails kinda does sessions by itself!
+We don't have to implement it, but we do have to figure out how to use it.

+"In Rails you can save and retrieve values using the session method."

+So we can do something like this:

+    # assuming the @current_user is set

+    session[:user_id] = @current_user.id  # the session records the current user's id
+    User.find(session[:user_id])  # and we can look up that user by the :user_id parameter in the session

+I'll have to play with this a little bit.
+Which means...time to build stuff!